jrebecchi/NUSID/README.md

 };
 ```

-For the private page add the `proxy.ensureLoggedIn()` middleware to ensure that the user is logged in to access this page.
+For the private page, add the `proxy.ensureLoggedIn()` middleware to ensure that the user is logged in to access this page.
 By taping `yourwebsite.com/mypublictab` a user will acces the public page you just created.

-* Step 7: Edit the `./bundles/MainBundle/views/partials/header.ejs` to add some buttons on the header nav-bar redirecting to those 2 pages
+* Step 7: Edit the `./bundles/MainBundle/views/partials/header.ejs` file to add some buttons on the header nav-bar redirecting to those 2 pages
 Add the following on line 14 :

 ```html